Assistant Director of Corporate

 proven track record of results in generating five- and six-figure

-grant funding from a variety of agencies in an educational
+grant funding from a variety of agencies.

 - Familiarity with grant-making agencies and grant-seeking